gongahkia/personal-wiki/SQL.md

     -- MIN => finds the lowest value of the column
     -- MAX => finds the highest value of the column
     -- AVG => finds average value of the column
-    -- IN => checks for the presence of a specified predicate within a set -- NOT IN => checks for the absence of a specified predicate within a set -- IS NULL => checks whether a specified value is NULL -- IS NOT NULL => checks whether a specified value is NOT NULL
+    -- IN => checks for the presence of a specified predicate within a set similar to in Python -- NOT IN => checks for the absence of a specified predicate within a set -- IS NULL => checks whether a specified value is NULL -- IS NOT NULL => checks whether a specified value is NOT NULL